syncfusion-content/fileformat-docs/File-Formats/PDF/PdfGrid.md

 ## Built-in table styles

-In-built table styles can be applied to [PdfGrid](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Grid.PdfGrid.html), and the appearance is made similar to Microsoft Word’s built-in table styles.
+In-built table styles can be applied to [PdfGrid](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Grid.PdfGrid.html), and the appearance is made similar to Microsoft Word's built-in table styles.
 You can also apply in-built table styles with the following additional table style options.

 * Banded columns
 * Banded rows